V-Sekai/manuals/decisions/20211113-file-or-attestation-for-virtual-worlds-using-ssh-signatures.md

-# File or attestation for virtual worlds using ssh signatures
+# Rejected: File or attestation for virtual worlds using ssh signatures

 - Status: rejected <!-- draft | rejected | accepted | deprecated | superseded by -->
 - Deciders: V-Sekai,